- Departments S - Z

 - Your preferred method of communication can be mail, fax or email.

-- If you use the Electronic Voting Accessibility Tool (EVAT), you are opting to receive your ballot online.
+- If you use the Electronic Voting Accessibility Tool (EVAT), you are opting to receive your ballot by email (see “What is the easiest way to vote as a UOCAVA voter?” above).

 - Return your ballot by email, mail, fax or return it in person.
-Click here for your county elections office contact information.
+Find your county elections office contact information.

 - Your county elections office will send specific instructions with your ballot on how it should be returned.